Reputation Stadium Tour

+Background and development

+Taylor Swift begаn the promotional cycle for her 2017 studio album Reputation with the release of the lead single "Look What You Made Me Do" on August 24.
+Concurrently, as reported by Billboard, Swift partnered with Ticketmaster for a "Verified Fan" program to prevent bots and ticket scalpers from purchasing concert tickets.
+The program, named "Taylor Swift Tix", allowed fans to purchase tickets in advance of the public on-sale by participating in activities such as buying Swift's music, streaming her videos, and engaging in miscellaneous "unique activities" to increase chances of getting a pre-sale access code.
+Reputation was released on November 10, 2017, to immediate commercial success: within first week of release, it sold over one million copies in the US and two million copies worldwide.

-In late November, Swift announced shows in Manchester, Dublin, and London.
-Due to overwhelming demand, additional dates were announced for all three cities.
-Furthermore, the singer also announced extra shows in North America for Pasadena, Chicago, East Rutherford, Foxborough, Toronto, and Atlanta due to popular demand before the pre-sale began.
-On December 3, Swift announced five dates for Oceania.
-In January 2018, due to huge demand, Swift went on to add second dates in Santa Clara, Landover, Philadelphia, Minneapolis and Arlington and third dates in East Rutherford and Foxborough, totalling 40 shows for the tour's North American leg.
+On November 13, 2017, Swift's management announced the first 27 dates across the US of the Reputation Stadium Tour; tickets went on sale to the general public on December 13.
+On November 27, Swift announced the first three UK dates.
+Two days later, thanks to overwhelming demand even before pre-sale began, Swift announced nine additional dates—three for the UK, five for the US, and one for Canada.
+On December 3, Swift announced five dates for Australasia.
+In January 2018, due to high demand, Swift added second dates in Santa Clara, Landover, Philadelphia, Minneapolis and Arlington and third dates in East Rutherford and Foxborough, totaling 40 shows for the tour's North American leg.

 On March 1, 2018, Swift officially announced Camila Cabello and Charli XCX as the opening acts for the Reputation Stadium Tour.
-Cabello was previously speculated as the opening act because her Never Be the Same Tour dates did not coincide with Swift's tour dates; Portland's Live 95.5 also announced her in a sweepstake for the concert of June 22, 2018, at Wembley Stadium in London through a since-deleted post on Twitter, a day before Swift confirmed her as the opening act.
+Cabello was previously speculated as the opening act as the shows for her Never Be the Same Tour did not coincide with Swift's tour dates; Portland's Live 95.5 also announced her in a sweepstake for the concert of June 22, 2018, at Wembley Stadium in London through a since-deleted post on Twitter, one day before Swift confirmed her as the opening act.

 On May 7, 2018, the day before the tour kicked off at Glendale, Arizona, Swift invited 2,000 foster and adopted children to a private dress rehearsal.
 The following day, she announced two shows in Tokyo in partnership with Fujifilm Instax, with Charli XCX as the opening act.
 In September, Broods was announced as an opening act for the Oceania leg of the tour.

-During the shows, Swift performed many "surprise songs" as part of an acoustic segment at different concerts.
-The "surprise songs" varied according to venues, and were taken from Swift's back catalog.
+During the shows, Swift performed "surprise songs" as part of an acoustic segment at different concerts.
+The songs varied by venue and were taken from Swift's back catalog.
 A streaming-exclusive compilation playlist, Reputation Stadium Tour Surprise Song Playlist, was released to digital music platforms on November 30, 2018.
+The playlist was certified triple platinum in Brazil.